Generating beautiful Open Graph images with Node.js

 Thanks to Alessia for paving the way and sparking my interest at Rust! 🦀

 I implemented a wrapper around an existing Rust crate.
 This wrapper is compiled to Wasm using wasm-pack and wasm-bindgen and has been published as NPM package @codepunkt/wasm-layout-text.
+In order to generate open graph images for this site, I implemented the Gatsby plugin gatsby-remark-opengraph that can combine a background image with multiple texts.

 My key takeaways are: